simonangel-fong/Note_Tech/Operating_System/ccp/identity/identity.md

   - `IAM Roles`
     - Roles grant AWS **resources permissions** to specific **AWS API actions.**
     - Associate policies to Role and assign it to an AWS resource.
-    - Some AWS service will need to perform actions on user's behalf.To do so, permissions are need to be assigned to AWS services with `IAM Roles`
+    - Some AWS service will need to perform actions **on user's behalf** To do so, permissions are need to be assigned to AWS services with `IAM Roles`
       - - Common roles:
         - EC2 Instance Roles
         - Lambda Function Roles